 This is the muddy spring from which students at one school – Kasina Primary -- gathered water each day.

 The first load of 10,000-litre water storage tanks arrives from Nairobi at Mwanyani Primary School.

-A masked Francis Ogola, from Lifewater’s partner organization (Christ Mission to the World) leading the rainwater catchment and storage program at Kenya schools, poses with teachers of after delivering a tank to Mwanyani school.
+A masked Francis Ogola, from Lifewater’s partner organization Christ Mission to the World, leads the rainwater catchment and storage program at Kenya schools.
+Here, he is with Mwanyani Primary School teachers after delivering a rainwater catchment and storage system.

 The head teacher and pupils of another school – Yanyonge Primary – trek through rugged terrain to come to Lifewater’s aid because the road to the school was impassable.

 They join in moving the tank up and down the steep hillsides.

 A truck delivering eavestroughs, drainpipes, and other construction materials arrives at another school – Yangonge Primary – to which a water tank has also been delivered.

 Similar materials being unloaded at Kathanze Secondary School.

 Construction work at Yanyonge school begins.